rcardin/rcardin.github.io/_drafts/optional-is-the-new-mandatory.markdown

 of the biggest mistake made in computer science, the invention of the [null reference](https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare/).
 Since the time when functional programming became mainstream, a solution to this problem seems to arise, the use of the _optional_ type.
 In this post I will analyze this type in different programming languages, trying to understand the best practices to apply in each situation.

 ## Returning the nothing
 Let's start from a concrete example.
 Think about a repository that manages users.
-One classic method of such type is the method `findById(id: String): User`, whatever an `id` could be.
+One classic method of such type is the method `def findById(id: String): User`, whatever an `id` could be.
 This method can return the user that has the given id, or nothing if no such user exists in your persistence layer.

 How can we represent the concept of _nothing_?
 It is common to use the _null reference_ to accomplish this task.